Updated: Sep 20

-So in my pervious blog I talked about what a Micro wedding is about and give you details about what it is all about.
-This blog goes into more information about Micro weddings looking at the positives and negatives to why you would have a Micro wedding.
-Here I talk about 6 positive reasons and 4 negative reasons.
+So, in a pervious blog I talked about what a Micro wedding is about and give you details about what it is all about.
+This blog goes into more information about Micro weddings looking at the positives and negatives to to planning a Micro wedding.
+I will talk about 6 positive reasons and 4 negative reasons.

-Here are 6 positive reasons to having a Micro wedding:-
+Here are 6 positive reasons to planning a Micro wedding:-

 Understandably, some couples find that pressure off-putting.